nasearle/publishing-build-tools/README.md

 * push each resource to the appropriate repository

 **Note:** Since the build process updates the source materials with `./claat update`, its probably a good idea to commit and push this repo after publishing as well.

+TODO wrap new doc adding process with cleanup so that all docs come down clean.
+Or isolate cleaning process for each publishing platform and use only raw markdown as source.

+TODO actually write config object to config file.

+TODO add summary.md for GitBook, and langs.md

+TODO remove repo links, dont link to itself